 6. Improve your employment status

-A transfer from a fixed-term or temporary contract to a permanent contract or a pay rise can both significantly improve your mortgage eligibility.
+A transfer from a fixed-term or temporary contract to a permanent contract or a pay rise can significantly improve your mortgage eligibility.
 Many private-sector employers respond to pay increase requests from employees rather than proactively reviewing salaries.
 If you’ve been with your employer for a while and can provide evidence of your effectiveness, this is a reasonable request where you have nothing to lose.

 7. Get a guarantor